10 min read

 However, unlike purchasing or leasing a new vehicle, used cars, especially those not well maintained, can have the potential of being a money pit and source of seemingly endless frustration.
 From cracked gaskets and faulty suspension systems to those flashing engine lights that cause frustration and expensive visits to the mechanic.
 Needless to say, a poorly chosen used car is a frightful experience.

-The good news is, purchasing a used car in good condition does not boil down to pure luck.
-There are warning signs, if you know where to look, questions to ask the car dealership, and sounds to listen to, to differentiate a well looked-after car and a money sinkhole.
+The good news is, that purchasing a used car in good condition does not boil down to pure luck.
+There are warning signs, if you know where to look, questions to ask the car dealership, and sounds to listen to, to differentiate a well-looked-after car and a money sinkhole.

 Here is a quick checklist of tips, things to pay attention to, and questions to ask before you purchase a used vehicle.